New York State Agricultural Experiment Station: 19th century

+20th century

-At the beginning of the twentieth century, a fundamental philosophy was developed regarding activities of the station that is still, basically, in effect today.
+At the beginning of the 20th century, a fundamental philosophy was developed regarding activities of the station that is still, basically, in effect today.
 This philosophy stated that research done at the station should be conducted on principles underlying agricultural practices and, further, that agricultural research should be the full-time responsibility of the staff without it having to also play a teaching role.
 This was a marked departure from the role played by staff at other agricultural experiment stations throughout the country.

 Originally an independent unit of the state, the Station became part of Cornell University in 1923.
 Research was expanded to include studies on canning crops, nursery plants, and disease and insect pests of rubes.
 At the end of World War II, all animal research was moved to the Ithaca campus of Cornell University and the Geneva Station became a true horticultural research institute.
 Since then, it has been the center for research in New York on the production, protection, and utilization of fruit and vegetable crops, an industry that is today valued in excess of $2 billion.

 Campus

 The station has expanded from the original 125 acres, mansion and outbuildings to an 850-acre complex containing more than 20 major buildings.
 There are 700 acres are devoted to test plots, orchards, and vineyards, and 65,000 square feet of greenhouse space.
 New York State funded a $6.7 million construction project to renovate the Food Science Laboratory in 2007, with work completed by 2009.

 The U.S. Department of Agriculture's Plant Genetic Resources Unit, which collects and does research on seeds for food plants, is also located on the Geneva campus.

-The station has two outlying substations: the Hudson Valley Laboratory in Highland, and the Cornell Lake Erie Research & Extension Laboratory in Portland.
+The station has three outlying substations: the Hudson Valley Laboratory in Highland, the Cornell Lake Erie Research & Extension Laboratory in Portland, and the Uihlein Maple Research Forest in Lake Placid.

-Research and Publications
+Research and publications

 Although an experiment station with a strong emphasis on applied research, the station also maintains a balance of basic research to serve as a foundation for future research applicable to New York agriculture.
 As of 2006, there were 350 employees working on approximately 230 different projects.
 Of those employees, 56 were professors.

 Shortly after Station opened, Emmet S. Goff (1853–1902) became its first horticulturalist.
 His work on apple varieties, begun in 1883, produced a collection of research on apples and crabapples that was, at the time, the "most noteworthy collection of its kind", containing over 700 named varieties of apples and crabapples.
 Apple breeding efforts at the Station have led to the development of the Cortland, Empire, Jonagold, Jonamac and Macoun apples.